Forecasting the Evolving Composition of Inbound Tourism Demand: A Bayesian Compositional Time Series Approach Using Platform Booking Data: Methodology

 \subsection{Seasonal Precision}

 A key modeling choice is whether the precision parameter varies over time.
 We allow the precision to depend on seasonal covariates:

 where $\mathbf{z}_t$ includes an intercept and Fourier terms ($K=6$ harmonics) capturing monthly seasonality.
-This specification allows compositional volatility to vary seasonally, for example, summer months may exhibit tighter concentration around expected shares due to more predictable travel patterns, while shoulder seasons may show greater dispersion.
-As we demonstrate in Section~\ref{sec:results}, incorporating seasonal precision substantially improves forecast accuracy compared to constant-precision specifications.
+This specification allows compositional volatility to vary seasonally, for example, summer months may exhibit tighter concentration around expected shares due to more predictable booking patterns, while shoulder seasons may show greater dispersion.
+The descriptive evidence in Section~\ref{sec:data} suggests that such a formulation is substantively plausible.
+Because the present paper does not include a dedicated constant- versus seasonal-precision ablation, however, we interpret seasonal precision as a motivated modeling choice rather than as a separately isolated source of forecast gains.